johnnywang1994/webpack-config-creator/README.md

 ### rules

-  here uses the default settings for fast usage
+  here uses the default settings for fast usage, since this plugin with not auto install all the package, please install the packages related to the following.

   - type: `Array(String[, String])`
   - allowed rules: `babel`, `css`, `scss`, `vue-scss`, `eslint`, `vue`, `vue-next`, `url`, `file-url`